tonyfabeen/brok/README.md

 #BROK
-A Dynamic Proxy to Distributed Services
+A Dynamic Proxy for Distributed Services

 #Running
 `